The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: General setup and preliminaries

 \end{prop}

 \begin{proof} This is standard and known as the Knott-Smith optimality criterion (in the Euclidean setting) \cite{v1}.
 For completeness we provide the simple proof of the direction that we shall use later on.
-Consider the following functional on $C(X)$ (often called the \emph{Kantorovich functional}):
+Since $u+u^{c}+c\geq0$ on $X\times Y$ the following lower bound holds for any given $\gamma\in\Pi(\mu,\nu)$